ChristopherLucas/MatchingFrontier/README.md

 ### frontierPlot

-'frontierPlot' plots the object from frontierEst.
+`frontierPlot` plots the object from frontierEst.

 <code>frontierPlot(frontierObject, dataset, frontierEstObject, zoom = NULL, drop=NULL)

 ### generateDataset

-'generateDataset' returns a dataset corresponding to a specific point on the frontier.
+`generateDataset` returns a dataset corresponding to a specific point on the frontier.

 generateDataset(finalFrontierObject, dataset, number.dropped)